Understanding and Managing Common Project Constraints

 - Budget constraints: The project budget indicates the maximum amount you are allowed to spend on a particular project.
 It does mean the associated costs of the required materials or processes only.
 The budget includes vendor payments, labor costs, and even contingency funds that are only required when you are in damage control mode if things don’t go as planned.

 As the project manager, you need to balance all these constraints to deliver the best results while staying within your project constraints.

-A number of books and other resources on project management show that having mastery over the triple constraints will be enough to achieve project success.
+A number of project management books and other resources show that having mastery over the triple constraints will be enough to achieve project success.
 However, various other project constraints will need your attention if you want to implement effective project management strategies.

 Following are some of the most important project constraints beyond the management triangle:

-Let’s take the current situation as an example.
+Let’s take the current situation as an example of the project constraint.
 If a team was working on a project which targeted international tourists, their project would be in shambles.
 Without their business case, the entire project would have stopped in this pandemic.
 The team or manager didn’t make any mistake, yet they found themselves in an adverse situation.